vladtepesch/ArduinoMicroStringTemplateEngine/README.md

 ## Limitations

  - currently only `char*` values are supported by the API
- - currently only tested on Arduino ESP8266 Core
+ - currently only tested on Arduino ESP8266 Core (but at least compiles for AVR)

 [majen1]: https://hackingmajenkoblog.wordpress.com/2016/02/04/the-evils-of-arduino-strings/